acrossler/Simple-Fraud/README.md

 Contains the files to replicate the work I did for my senior capstone on fraud.

 # Installtion Guide
 1. Go to the GitHub repository: `acrossler/Simple-Fraud`.
-This contains the files needed to replicate the work completed for my senior capstone on fraud.
+This contains the files needed to replicate the work I did for my senior capstone on fraud.

-2. Download the `CreditCards.bak` file from the repository.
+2. Download the `CreditCardsScript.sql` file from GitHub.

 3. Open SQL Server Management Studio.
    If you need a server, download Microsoft SQL Server Express: